 Northern Ballet’s Swan Lake continues at Milton Keynes Theatre until Saturday 30th April 2016.

-The Company will also give two performances of short story ballet Tortoise & the Hare on Friday 29th April 2016.
+Northern Ballet will also give two performances of short story ballet Tortoise and the Hare on Friday 29th April 2016.

 I wrote a preview of Northern Ballet’s Swan Lake for Total MK.

 I also wrote a preview for the Milton Keynes Citizen GO supplement, which was mentioned on the radio.

 Georgina Butler is a journalist, a dance writer and a dance teacher who specialises in teaching classical ballet.
 She previews and reviews productions, writes features and interviews people from the world of dance.